Standard Procedure for Lost Business or Turnaways

 Q2.
 Turnaway reasons are classified into two types what are they?

 Q5.
-What action need to be taken if certain turnaway types reoccur?
+What action needs to be taken if certain turnaway types reoccur?